Cycle9898/OC_Projet-14_Wealth-Health_React-Custom-Dropdown-Lib/README.md

 # React Custom Dropdown Component

-This library is used to import a custom dropdown list React component.
+This library provides a custom drop-down list React component that can be imported into any other React component.

 ![Dropdown image 1](https://raw.githubusercontent.com/Cycle9898/OC_Projet-14_Wealth-Health_React-Custom-Dropdown-Lib/main/doc-images/dropdown_1.png)